gvwilson/thirdbit/src/fiction/in-heck/index.md

 "We believe those words belong to the Makers.
 Now come—we must move quickly."

-Gumption climbed on Dockety's back once again when they reached the road.
+Gumption climbed back on Dockety when they reached the road.
 The armor made it awkward,
 particularly the part he had decided to think of as a cast-iron bathing suit, but the extra weight didn't seem to slow the bot down.